qqqky/Java_study_classes/README.md

 • Almost all of the programs (except SHA-1 hashing implementation), were made as solutions to exercises.

-• Most of the programs are written in very basic Java, avoiding most of the Java Collections library and its methods.
+**• Nearly all of the programs are written in very basic Java, avoiding most of the Java Collections library and its methods.**

 ### Unoptimized or deprecated practice: